upl1nk-v01d/cod4x_v01d_mod/README.md

 more info in link: https://github.com/callofduty4x/CoD4x_Server

-v01d bots code is still in development stage. for sure v01d bots are very buggy but playable. the bot navigation algorithm coding puts a lot of strain on the brain.
+v01d bots code is still in development stage. for sure v01d bots are very buggy but playable only in map mp_ancient_ultimate. you can add new nodes for other maps if you know how.
+I will make tutorial in future how to add nodes for v01d bots. the bot navigation algorithm coding puts a lot of strain on the brain.

 -------------------------------------------